-Are There and Restrictions on Yes.
-Optional Benefits Contract Benefits?
-If you own the GLWB rider and take Nonguaranteed Withdrawals, your lifetime payments will decrease and the rider may terminate.
+Are There any Restrictions on Contract Benefits?
+Yes.
+If you own the GLWB rider and take Nonguaranteed Withdrawals, your lifetime payments will decrease and the Rider may terminate.
 In addition, withdrawals must be taken pro rata from your Investment Options.
 Under the GLWB rider, if you withdraw less than the Lifetime Payout Amount (LPA) in any calendar year, you cannot carry over or add the remaining LPA to withdrawals made in future years.
 Under GLWB Investment Strategy 1, you must allocate your premium according to one of three model portfolios.
-Under GLWB Investment Strategy 2, the subaccounts are divided into 5 groups that vary in investment orientation, and you then must select from among the Subaccounts designated for the group. • We terminate the GLWB rider automatically upon certain events (e.g., the date you voluntarily elect an Annuity Option).
-Taxes What are the Contract's Tax Implications?
+Under GLWB Investment Strategy 2, the Subaccounts are divided into 5 groups that vary in investment orientation, and you then must select from among the Subaccounts designated for the group.
+We terminate the GLWB rider automatically upon certain events (e.g., the date you voluntarily elect Optional Benefits Taxes an Annuity Option).
+Location in Prospectus • What are the Contract's Tax Implications?
 You should consult with a tax professional to determine the tax implications of an investment in and payments received under the contract.
-Tax Aspects of the Contract Given that the contract must be issued as an IRA, you do not receive any tax benefit apart from the IRA.
+Because you must purchase the contract through an IRA, you do not receive any additional tax benefit.
 Withdrawals will be subject to ordinary income tax, and may be subject to tax penalties.
+Tax Aspects of the Contract

-Conflicts of Interest How are Investment Professionals Compensated?
+Conflicts of Interest Location in Prospectus Haw are Investment Professionals Compensated?
 Some investment professionals may receive compensation for selling the contract to investors.
 These financial arrangements could create a conflict of interest between the broker-dealer or the registered representative and the customer.
 Commission Allowance and Additional Payments to Distributors Should I Exchange My Contract?
-Some investment professionals may have a financial incentive to offer you the contract in place of the one you own.
-You should only exchange your current contract if you determine, after comparing the features, fees, and risks of both contracts, and any fees or penalties to terminate the existing contract, that it is better for you to purchase the contract rather than continue to own your existing contract.
+Investment professionals may have a financial incentive to offer you a new annuity contract in place of the one you own.
+You should only exchange your current contract if you determine, after comparing the features, fees, and risks of both contracts, that it is better for you to purchase the new contract rather than continue to own your existing contract.
 Commission Allowance and Additional Payments to Distributors